lmammino/loige.co/astro/src/content/posts/2016-02-14_to-promise-or-to-callback-that-is-the-question/index.md

 tags:
   - javascript
   - node-js
+description: "We explore two approaches to support both callbacks and promises in async JavaScript modules: 1) promisify callback functions, 2) make callback optional and return promise.
+The second allows flexible use of callbacks or promises."
 ---

 You are building the next cool [JavaScript](/tag/javascript) or [Node.js](/tag/node-js) module with a lot of asynchronous functions and you are very happy about it.
 At some point a terrible doubt assaults you: